tommysullivan/ts-injector/readme.md

    * updates the ES host in the conf file
    * copies warden.kibana.conf file to MAPR_HOME/conf/conf.d
    * [Manual step for M2] **After running configure.sh, when Kibana page loads on port 5601 (default port for Kibana) you will see message for "Configuring index pattern".
 Please enter "mapr_monitoring-*" for Index name or pattern field and "@timestamp" for Time-field name.**

+#### Example of simple manual pacakge installation (RPM):
+  * Assuming core is already installated.
+  * On the node where you plan to install ES & OpenTSDB ** yum install mapr-asynchbase-1.6* mapr-elasticsearch mapr-opentsdb-2.1* mapr-grafana mapr-kibana mapr-collectd mapr-collectd-fast-jmx mapr-fluentd
+  * On the node where you only plan to install the collection agents (collectd and fluentd) ** yum install mapr-collectd mapr-collectd-fast-jmx mapr-fluentd

 #### Example configure.sh invocation:
   * The configuration happens in two stages.